Mmat97/TopCityEntertainment/README.md

 # MajorCityEntertainment
-MajorCitySports is a web-scraping application devoted for Topos.ai for examining the differences between major cities through entertainment
+MajorCitySports is a web-scraping application devoted for Topos.ai for examining the differences between major cities through entertainment by generating a csv(output.csv) to allow for easier visualization of the data

 ## Description
 MajorCityEntertainment makes use of more than one web page to go past basic city information and go more specifically into entertainment culture to see what makes a city unique

 ## Ver 1.0: Cities, Sport Stadiums Built
 Is there a major difference for top cities in the number of stadiums for each sport